purescript/purescript-bifunctors/docs/Module.md

   bisequence :: forall f a b.
 (Applicative f) => t (f a) (f b) -> f (t a b)
 ```

+`Bitraversable` represents data structures with two type arguments which can be
+traversed.

+A traversal for such a structure requires two functions, one for each type
+argument.
+Type class instances should choose the appropriate function based
+on the type of the element encountered at each point of the traversal.

 #### `bitraversableTuple`